Blastoise/Groovy-Music-Player/README.md

 You can download the AppImage (for all Linux distributions) to install Groovy Music Player.
 If you want to build from source code, please read the Build section.

+#### AppImage
+The latest version of Groovy Music Player AppImage requires you to manually perform desktop integration.
+Please check the documentation of [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher).

+> Desktop Integration
+> Since electron-builder 21 desktop integration is not a part of produced AppImage file.
+> [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) is the recommended way to integrate AppImages.

 ## 🤝 Contribute [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)